modelverseml/ml_clustering/README.md

 Key points:
 - The first centroid is chosen randomly from the dataset.
 - Subsequent centroids are chosen probabilistically, with a higher chance for points farther from existing centroids (distance squared is used for weighting).
 - This process continues until all k centroids are initialized.
-[View K++Means manual implementation](kppmeans.py)
+[View K++Means manual code implementation](kppmeans.py)
 - After initialization, the algorithm proceeds with standard K-Means steps: assign points to the nearest centroid and update centroids iteratively.
 - K-Means++ reduces the likelihood of poor local minima and often converges faster than random initialization.
 - Disadvantages of K-Means (e.g., sensitivity to outliers, assumption of spherical clusters) still apply.